A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Additional Empirical Analyses

-\textbf{Hyper-parameter Analysis on Softmax Temperature $\alpha$.} Here, we give a hyper-parameter analysis of the softmax temperature $\alpha$ in Eq.~\eqref{eqn:prob}.
-Specifically, we investigate the choice of $\alpha \in \{0.1, 0.2, 0.5, 1.0, 5.0, 10.0, 20.0, 100.0\}$ for MuJoCo domains in Fig. \ref{fig:alpha}.
+Here, we give a hyper-parameter analysis of the softmax temperature $\alpha$ in Eq.
+(10).
+Specifically, we investigate the choice of $\alpha \in \{0.0, 0.1, 0.2, 0.5, 1.0, 5.0, 10.0\}$ for MuJoCo domains in Fig. \ref{fig:alpha}.
+Note that $\alpha=0$ can be regarded as an ablation variant with the greedy selection strategy.
 As shown in the figure, we can find that $\alpha$ is a relatively insensitive hyper-parameter for the offline-to-online performance, and that the best-performing choice of $\alpha$ varies among different settings.
 Thus, though a careful tuning on $\alpha$ will bring more offline-to-online improvement, we set $\alpha=1.0$ in all the experimental result throughout the paper to guarantee the simplicity of the proposed framework.
+Furthermore, when we set $\alpha=0$, the performance drastically decreases, highlighting the necessity of the randomness for sampling in the exploration policy.